maniman303/FrostyToolsuite/README.md

 - Clear indication in file explorer if file is modded or not

 Cons:
-- Slower
-- Unsafe if not approached carefully
+- A little less safe, experimental

 ## Symbolic links on Linux aka Mission Impossible

 Even if Linux supports symbolic links just fine, Wine does not implement their support at all.
 But fortunately there is a loop hole, that allowed me to *reimplement* symbolic links under Wine.

-I've implemented simple [Wine-symlink-helper](https://github.com/maniman303/wine-symlink-helper) program, that allows me to perform basic symbolic link operations under Frosty.
-For whatever reason output redirection doesn't work, so I had to substitute proper communication with exit code reading.
-Still, it does its job.
+I've implemented simple [Wine-symlink-dll](https://github.com/maniman303/wine-symlink-dll), which is a custom Wine PE DLL.
+This allows me to perform basic symbolic link operations under Frosty.
+It does its job alright.

-To translate Windows paths to Linux I'm using `winepath.exe` from Wine.
+To translate Windows paths to Linux I'm using `wine_get_unix_file_name` from Wines `windows.h` header.

-Unfortunately, there are some issues with this hack of a proper solution.
-- Performance.
-Running a whole new process to create/remove/check file increases time spent on the operation tens or hundreds times.
-Frosty has a case where it has to scan provided directory to check if any symbolic link exists there, including sub directories.
-Even when using BFS search with running checks in parallel multitasking, scanning hard linked Dragon Age Inquisition mod directory (without a single symbolic link) takes on my Steam Deck 3 minutes.
-On Windows the same algorithm took a mere second.
-Because of this I had to reimplement algorithm with C++ in [Wine-symlink-helper](https://github.com/maniman303/wine-symlink-helper), which does the job well, but long term I don't see it viable to every single every single use case.
-- Compatibility is also an issue here, because we can't assume that the binary will always work.
-Because of this, in code, I try to test support for symbolic and hard links, but it's not a guarantee.
+It is an experimental approach with risks, that hacks Wines safeguards, but until Wine starts properly supporting symlinks it's the best we have.

 ## Setup